mi3nts/centralHub/Sound&LightningModule.md

 ### Step 5

-Orient the cube as shown.
+Orient the enclosure as shown.
 Drill 2 holes using the 1/4 inch drill bit, 3 holes using the 1/2 inch spade bit, and one hole using the 5/8 inch spade bit as illustrated in the image

 <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/Box%20measurement%20screenshot.png?raw=true" width="262" height="225"/>